bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 It's just some parameter that you literally, like you specify the T in the script, right?
 And it could just say it's N.
 And this is really no, like the scheme, it's really just the same thing for T-of-N or N-of-N.
-But in like those `Schnorr advanced multisignature` or `threshold signature` things, there's really a big difference in terms of practicality when it comes to `T-setup`.
+But in like those Schnorr advanced multisignature or threshold signature things, there's really a big difference in terms of practicality when it comes to T-setup.
-Like `MuSig`, the N-of-N case is still pretty simple, whereas in threshold signatures you can do it, but it's a little bit less practical.
+Like MuSig, the N-of-N case is still pretty simple, whereas in threshold signatures you can do it, but it's a little bit less practical.
 So as you say, it probably makes only sense for use cases that really need it.
 And if I say it really needed, there's a lot of things you can do with multi signatures already.
-Like even for cases where you think you may want a `threshold signature`.
+Like even for cases where you think you may want a threshold signature.
-For example, in combination with `Taproot`, a typical threshold signature case, I think that most people are aware of is a standard maybe two or three that you might have at home, where you have three hardware wallets or two `hardware wallets` and a `software wallet` maybe.
+For example, in combination with Taproot, a typical threshold signature case, I think that most people are aware of is a standard maybe two or three that you might have at home, where you have three hardware wallets or two hardware wallets and a software wallet maybe.

 **Pieter Wuille**: 00:45:37

-Or you have some service that is `co-signing` and you have a key in a `vault` and a key on your `hardware wallet` or something.
+Or you have some service that is co-signing and you have a key in a vault and a key on your hardware wallet or something.

 **Tim Ruffing**: 00:45:45

 Two of three is a pretty common combination.
-And for example, what you could do now is if you can say, okay, like you have two main signing devices and a backup signing device in the sense that you, as long as the two main devices are working, not stole, not lost, whatever, those two devices, what you can now do is you can create a 2-of-2 MuSig setup or MuSig2  setup with those two devices and put this at the `root` of a `taproot`.
+And for example, what you could do now is if you can say, okay, like you have two main signing devices and a backup signing device in the sense that you, as long as the two main devices are working, not stole, not lost, whatever, those two devices, what you can now do is you can create a 2-of-2 MuSig setup or MuSig2 setup with those two devices and put this at the root of a Taproot.
 So like computer combined 2-of-2 key and use this as the key in your tab root.
 And as long as those two devices are there, you can use them.
-And only if you have to resort to the backup device, you would have in your `taproot`, have some script inside there.
+And only if you have to resort to the backup device, you would have in your Taproot, have some script inside there.
 So like what you described earlier, you would pull out the script, would prove, okay, actually this key is not only a two of two, or it's not only a normal Schnorr public key, it also has some scripts, and here's one of the scripts, and now I use this backup path in a sense.
 And of course, in that case, you would reveal to the public, okay, you were actually doing a 2-of-3, so you lose a tiny bit of privacy.
 Maybe you lose a tiny...